paragonie/ciphersweet/docs/README.md

     you wish your application to tolerate.
   * Shorter indexes will result in more duplicates, but will be less useful for attackers trying to perform crossword puzzle attacks on the blind indexes.
+* It's okay to only encrypt some fields and not create blind indexes on them, so long as your application doesn't need to use those values in SELECT queries.

 ## Setting up CipherSweet at Run-Time